unf6/i/recovery.md

    the slightest bit odd or unexpected, don't fill it in.
 If it is missing the padlock icon, don't fill it in.
 If you're sure that you have already logged in, don't fill it in.

+1. Consider using a password manager that generates passwords for you.
+   Whilst it doesn't stop attackers who steal your password, it does stop those who try to guess it.

 1. Share all of this information (or this page) with anyone who you think could be compromised.
 This doesn't just help them, but also limits the